PMStander/pib/.project/core/systemPatterns.md

 - Optimize asset loading and caching
 - Use server-side rendering for improved SEO and initial load performance
 - Implement code splitting to reduce bundle size

+## Last Updated
+- Date: May 2, 2024
+- By: Development Team
+- Changes: Updated folder structure and component-based architecture details